HedgeTech-ir/HedgeTech/README.md

 The DataEngine is designed to support multiple engines in a modular way.
 Each engine provides its own async and sync clients, structured request and response types, and can be integrated with other engines such as WebSocket clients.

+> **Important Note on Sync vs Async:** All clients have the **same method names and behavior** in both Sync and Async versions.
+The only difference is how they execute: Sync runs in a blocking manner, while Async requires `await` and an event loop.
+This design allows you to switch between Sync and Async without changing the logic or input/output of your code.

 #### Async Data Client

 ```python